Last Updated: 8/28/22 | August 28th, 2022

 Today is a day for day trips.

 From Sihanoukville, hop on a boat and take a 45-minute ride to Koh Rong.
-While you can stay overnight, if you’re pressed for time, you can do it in a day trip.
+While you can stay overnight, if you’re pressed for time, you can do it in a day trip (but stay overnight if you can).
 The beaches here are way better than on the mainland (and a lot less polluted).
-Snorkeling day trips cost approximately $21 USD and include lunch and equipment; there are PADI-certified schools in the area that offer a variety of different dive trips for one or more days.
+Snorkeling day trips cost approximately $25 USD and include lunch and equipment; there are PADI-certified schools in the area that offer a variety of different dive trips for one or more days.

-If you don’t feel like heading to Koh Rong, you could book motorbike trip into Bokor National Park (as well as longer, multiday trips if you’re interested).
-There, you can hike through a great rainforest or see the atmospheric ruins of the French aristocracy for whom Bokor was a big draw back in the day.
+If you don’t feel like heading to Koh Rong, you could book motorbike trip to Bokor National Park (as well as longer, multiday trips if you’re interested).
+There, you can hike through a great rainforest or see the atmospheric ruins of the French aristocracy for whom Bokor was a big drawback in the day.
 You’ll have some amazing views and find ruins, waterfalls, and temples all around.
+Motorbike day tours cost around $140 USD.

 Day 5 – Siem Reap